American College of Monaco

-The American College of Monaco was a tertiary institution located in Monte Carlo, Monaco, that operated from 1968 until 1970.
-The college offered a four-year degree program and was reportedly established by the Principality at the request of Princess Grace.
+The American College of Monaco was an American tertiary education institution located in Monte Carlo, Monaco.
+It operated from 1968 until it went bankrupt in 1970.
+The college offered a four-year degree program and classes were held in hotels.
+Prince Rainier III was the college's chancellor, and it was established by the Principality at the request of Princess Grace.